Grades and Grading Policies

 The student's academic program may approve six (6) credit hours of coursework in which a grade of C+, C, or C- was received to count toward the completion of degree requirements.

-Approval of the Vice Provost for Academic Affairs must be secured in order to count additional hours with any grade of C in any course that is part of the degree program.
+Approval of the Vice Provost for Graduate Affairs must be secured in order to count additional hours with any grade of C in any course that is part of the degree program.
 In no case may more than nine (9) credit hours of C be used to fulfill graduate degree requirements.
 Units or programs may choose not to permit any courses in which a grade of C+, C, or C- has been earned to be used in fulfillment of degree requirements.
 Although grades below C- will be calculated in the graduate student's grade point average, courses in which these grades have been earned will not be counted towards the fulfillment of degree requirements.

 W - means Withdrew and carries no quality points.
 No student may withdraw from any course after the published drop date.
 In exceptional cases, the unit dean may grant a student's request to withdraw from courses because of illness or conditions beyond the student's control.
 Poor performance is not a valid reason to grant an exception.